Miki Higashino

 Miki Higashino (東野美紀, Higashino Miki) is a Japanese video game composer best known for her works in the Suikoden series.

 Biography

 Miki Higashino first began composing video game music as a student employed by Konami and contributed to various minor products, often uncredited or under the alias MIKI-CHAN or MIKI-CHANG.
 Her substantial early works include the Gradius soundtrack in collaboration with the Konami Kukeiha Club in 1985.
 Higashino has since been involved in over a dozen projects and compilations.

 Aside from being the primary composer for the original Suikoden soundtrack, she also worked on the Suikoden II soundtrack, a 105 track effort which she composed in its entirety save 7 songs by Keiko Fukami and 1 song by Tappy Iwase.
 In 2001 Higashino left Konami on maternity leave but later collaborated with videogame composer Yasunori Mitsuda in 2005 on the Tsukiyo ni Saraba (Moonlit Shadow) soundtrack.
-Arranged versions of her original Suikoden music appear on the Suikoden IV and Suikoden V soundtracks.
+Arranged versions of her original music appear on the Suikoden IV, Suikoden V, and Suikoden Tactics soundtracks.